-With this portfolio, you have domestic stocks, international stocks and bonds in your portfolio.
-This a great simple way to have diversity in the different assets and in the different countries.
-This advised in several books, for instance in The Bogleheads guide to investing.
+With this portfolio, you have domestic stocks, international stocks, and bonds in your portfolio.
+This portfolio is a great simple way to have diversity in the different assets and different countries.
+This strategy is advised in several books, for instance, in The Bogleheads guide to investing.

-The allocation of bonds is easy, it is the one you chose in the previous section.
+The allocation to bonds is easy.
+It is the one you chose in the previous section.
 Then for the remaining, it is up to you.
-There are several models, but no global agreement.
+There are several models but no global agreement.
 You can go 50% domestic and 50% international.
 Or you can go 75% domestic and 25% international.
-In my opinion, it mostly depends how much our country represents of the global market.
-If you are in the U.S., I feel like 50% or even 75% makes sense.
+In my opinion, it mostly depends on how much our country represents the global market.
+If you are in the U.S., I think 50% or 75% makes sense.
 But it would not make sense for Switzerland.